tatadyj/tatadyj.github.io/_bio/bio.md

 My name is Yajun Ding.
 I am a data scientist at [SMS ASSIST](https://www.smsassist.com).
 My background is in computational thermodynamics and my research focuses on three principal areas:

-1. using statistical mechanical methods to develop efficient computational methodologies for computing thermodynamic properties of fluids.
+1. Using statistical mechanical methods to develop efficient computational methodologies for computing thermodynamic properties of fluids.
-2. understanding and controlling colloidal crystal self-assembly and polymorphism.
+2. Understanding and controlling colloidal crystal self-assembly and polymorphism.
-3. mathematical and computational modeling of infecious diseases and epidemiology of HIV.
+3. Mathematical and computational modeling of infecious diseases and epidemiology of HIV. \\
-More information about active research projects and objectives is available here.
-For research openings and opportunities, please email me at [tatadingyajun@gmail.com](mailto: tatadingyajun@gmail.com).
+More information about active research projects and objectives is available [here](https://tatadyj.github.io/_research/research/).

 ## Curriculum Vitae